The Black Thorn Is A Rare Breed That Can Outstage The Best Durians

 This lack of supply for high quality black thorns is the biggest reason why they can sometimes go for prices higher than musang kings.

-Consider that there are so many markets for the limited supply from farms to satisfy.
+Consider that there are so many markets for the limited supply of top grade black thorns from farms to satisfy.
 The scarcity factor is enough for durian hunters to make an instant purchase the moment they find one of these forbidden fruits.

 Black thorn harvest season

 The Ochee is almost exclusively cultivated in Penang.
-At least that’s where the commercially available ones are found.
+At least that’s where the high grade commercially available ones are found.

 The majority of quality supply comes from Serene Orchard located in an area close to the tripoint border of Penang, Kedah and Perak.